zoltan-fedor/falcon-caching/docs/backends.rst

 client (`redis-py`).

-If you want to use an object which is API compatible with the official Python Redis client (`redis-py`), then just supply that initialized object to the `CACHE_REDIS_HOST` parameter.
+If you want to use an object which is API compatible with the official Python Redis client (`redis-py`), then just supply that as an initialized object to the `CACHE_REDIS_HOST` parameter.

 If you use the same Redis database for other purposes too, then you are strongly